timvw/reqwest-openai-tracing/README.md

 3. Extracts and records token usage, model information, and other metadata
 4. Applies any context attributes (session_id, user_id, tags) to the spans
 5. Forwards the spans to your configured OpenTelemetry backend

+**Note:** The `service.name` attribute should be set at the TracerProvider level (as shown in the Langfuse integration example), not at the span level.
+This follows OpenTelemetry best practices.

 ## Supported Operations